MelissaSmith12/gettingandcleaningdata/Code Book.md

 tBodyAccstdX
 tBodyAccstdY
 tBodyAccstdZ
-    Average of the standard deviation of acceleration time values from the Accelerometr for either the X, Y, or Z variable.
+    Average of the standard deviation of acceleration time values for either the X, Y, or Z variable.

 tGravityAccmeanX
 tGravityAccmeanY